-There are many significant spots inside the walls but the best way to explore it to enter the Ploče Gate and wander around, let the narrow streets guide you.
+As you will see in our free guide, there are many significant spots inside the city walls but letting the narrow streets guide you is another way to explore Dubrovnik.
 The main pedestrian area, the street that you have to stroll down, is Stradun that connects Ploče gates with the Pile gates.
 Outside the city walls, there is another amazing fortress called Lovrijenac – or the King’s Landing from Game of Thrones series, if you prefer.
-Usually, it is less crowded than the city walls, so you’ll have a really nice time when you get up there, and you’ll enjoy the awesome view over the Old Town and the sea.
+Usually, it is less crowded than the city walls, so you’ll have a really nice time when you get up there, and you’ll enjoy the awesome view of the Old Town and the sea.

-Split is another Croatian city that got really famous because of the Game of Thrones series, hence – a lot of crowds is going on.
-One of the most famous landmarks in Split (even in whole Croatia) is Diocletian’s Palace – a huge 1700 years old Roman ruin that is bustling with life – it’s full of little shops and cafes and homes to more than 3000 people.
+Split is another Croatian city that got really famous because of the Game of Thrones series, hence – a lot of crowds are going on.
+One of the most famous landmarks in Split (even in the whole Croatia) is Diocletian’s Palace – a huge 1700 years old Roman ruin that is bustling with life – it’s full of little shops and cafes and homes to more than 3000 people.
 Imagine living in such a place, wow.
-The Palace has four entrance gates – Gold, Silver, Brass and Iron and whatever gate you choose you’ll get to its centre – the Peristil square, that divides the Palace into four quarters.
+The Palace has four entrance gates – Gold, Silver, Brass, and Iron, and whatever gate you choose you’ll get to its center – the Peristil square, which divides the Palace into four quarters.

 Split has many museums worth exploring, one of them is the Archeological Museum that is the oldest museum in Croatia, founded in 1820, and that’s where you’ll learn all about the history of this gorgeous city.
 Besides this one, you can enjoy Ethnographic Museum and Croatian Maritime Museum, but there is one that we particularly loved – the Gallery of Ivan Meštrović, the most famous Croatian sculptor.